 Applying the logic

 It's important to think through the logic you plan to use when you build your advanced segment.
-If you take the time to set up your segment correctly and as efficiently as possible, it’ll be easier to manage and take less time to generate.
+If you take the time to set up your segment correctly, it’ll be easier to manage and take less time to generate.

-To determine the right logic and conditions, it can be helpful to write a sentence that represents your segment.
-After you've defined the relationship between the conditions, and the goal of each, you'll be able to choose your segmentation options easily.
+To determine the correct logic and conditions, it can be helpful to write a sentence that represents your segment.
+After you've defined the relationship between the conditions, and the goal of each, you'll be able to easily choose your segmentation options.

 When to use any

 Use any for the top-level logic in your segment when you want to find contacts who fulfill one or more of your conditions or groups of conditions.

 Example: Find any subscribed contact who is either a faculty member or a new student.

 When to use all

 Use all as your top-level logic to find contacts who meet all of your conditions and condition groups.

-Example: Find all students and faculty who are either engaged subscribers or made an e-commerce purchase.
+Example: Find all students and faculty who are either engaged subscribers or who made an e-commerce purchase.

-If your advanced segment is very complex, you might be able simplify your logic so it will generate faster and more efficiently.
+If your advanced segment is very complex, you might be able to simplify your logic so it will generate faster and more efficiently.

 Advanced segments use a variety of operators that can look for one, all, or none of a variable, so consider whether a different operator might streamline your conditions.
 Familiarize yourself with our available segmenting options, so you can make the most of your conditions and condition groups.

 Example: Find any subscribed contacts who are alumni, or students and faculty members who received the previous campaign but didn't open it.

-This version of the segment uses separate groups of conditions to target faculty who have not opened the previous campaign and students who have not opened the previous campaign.
+This version of the segment uses separate groups of conditions to target subscribers with a Faculty role who have not opened the previous campaign, and subscribers with a Student role who have not opened the previous campaign.

-This returns the contacts we want, but we could accomplish the same thing with fewer conditions.
+This returns the subscribers we want, but we could get the same results with fewer conditions.
 Let's simplify it to just one stand-alone condition and one group of conditions.

 This version of the segment avoids repeating unnecessary queries which should reduce the amount of time it takes for the segment to generate.